 What’s your favorite spot on campus?

-I love going to South Campus and sitting on the lawn behind the Corbett House when it is sunny outside.
+I love going to the Graduate School of Education and Counseling and sitting on the lawn behind the Corbett House when it is sunny outside.
 It is great for sunbathing while doing homework, watching the sunset, and having picnics.

 What’s your favorite thing about living in Portland?